local-deploy/docs/docs/intro.md

 DL is a wrapper on top of Docker and docker-compose, no additional software or libraries are required to install.

 Supported OS:
-- Linux (debian, ubuntu, linux mint, etc)
+- Linux (debian, ubuntu, linux mint, arch linux, manjaro, etc)
 - macOS (beta)
 [//]: # (- Windows &#40;via WSL2&#41;)